-A completed "Waste Disposal Report Form" must accompany all radioactive waste collected by the EHSD.
+A completed "Waste Disposal Report Form" must accompany all radioactive waste collected by EHS-RSS.
 Please make certain that the form is properly completed before you call for a waste pick-up.
-EHSD technicians are instructed not to pick up waste unless a properly completed form is available when they arrive to collect the waste.
-If the waste or the form is not ready when the technician arrives he will leave a discrepancy notice indicating the nature of the problem.
+EHS-RSS technicians are instructed not to pick up waste unless a properly completed form is available when they arrive to collect the waste.
+If the waste or the form is not ready when the technician arrives, a discrepancy notice indicating the nature of the problem will be left.
 The technician will not wait for the form to be completed.
 The waste pick-up will need to be rescheduled.

-- 1. Information on the form must include: - The nuclide, the name of the licensee, the license number, and the RSO number for the waste. - The starting amount of the nuclide This may be the original activity when the nuclide is first received or the balance of the activity after disposal of part of the material.
+- 1. Information on the form must include: - The nuclide, the name of the Permit Holder, the Permit number, and the RSO number for the waste. - The starting amount of the nuclide This may be the original activity when the nuclide is first received or the balance of the activity after disposal of part of the material.

 - 2. All activities must be stated in millicuries (mCi). - 3.
 Each entry should be dated and you must indicate in millicuries how much of that disposal is in each form (solid, liquid, vials, carcass).
 Do not use percent or volumes.
 If you have no other information, you may estimate that 90% of the activity is in the liquid waste and 10% is in solid waste.
 Sharps may be estimated to contain about 1%-5% of the activity.
-If the activity is any waste stream is less than 1%, that stream may be estimated as ~0%. - 4.
+If the activity is any waste stream is less than 1%, that stream may be estimated as ~ 0%. - 4.
 Total the amount disposed and calculate the remaining activity.
 You do not need to decay correct this number. - 5.
 You must also indicate the chemical constituents and concentration of any hazardous chemicals contained in the bulked liquid and vials.
 This may include the type or brand of liquid scintillation cocktail and anything you added in the course of the research - 6.
-Sign the document, print your name, and date it on the day you call the EHSD for pick up. - 7.
+Sign the document, print your name, and date it on the day you call EHS-RSS for pick up. - 7.
 A copy of the "Waste Disposal Report Form" is included with the package when it is delivered to the laboratory.
-An additional form is included with this procedure and may also be found on the EHSD web site. - 8.
-When waste is ready to be picked up, call the EHSD at 979-845-1361.
-You will be asked: - The name of the permittee - Your name and a number at which you can be contacted - The building and room where the waste is physically located - The nuclide and how many bags, carboys, or boxes of vials of that nuclide you have to be picked up - How many carboys you need in exchange for the full one(s)
+An additional form is included with this procedure and may also be found on the EHS web site. - 8.
+When waste is ready to be picked up, enter waste information via https://rammgt.tamu.edu/OR call EHS-RSS at (979) 845-1361 You will be asked: - The name of the Permit Holder - Your name and a phone number at which you can be contacted - The building and room where the waste is physically located - The nuclide and how many bags, carboys, or boxes of vials of that nuclide that must be picked up - How many empty carboys you need in exchange for the full one(s)